plone/cookieplone/README.md

 - **One stop for all Plone templates**: Cookieplone helps you find the correct template to start your new Plone project.
 - **Simplified usage**: Cookieplone provides an enhanced experience over standard Cookiecutter usage by offering predefined sane defaults and a unified approach to generating various Plone projects.
 - **Batteries included**: No need to install lots of dependencies.
-Run `pipx run cookieplone`, and you will quickly generate your codebase.
+Run `uvx cookieplone`, and you will quickly generate your codebase.

 ### For template creators